 This enables a designated agent (in this case a parent) to make financial decisions on the student’s behalf.
 The POA can provide that power vests in you immediately after signing the document or that it vests only if your child becomes incapacitated.

-The POA enables the designated agent to, among other things, sign tax returns, access bank accounts, pay bills, make changes to your child’s financial aid package or to figure out tuition problems.
+The POA enables the designated agent to, among other things, sign tax returns, access bank accounts, pay bills, make changes to your child’s financial aid package, or figure out tuition problems.
 Durable POA forms vary by state.
-In some states the medical POA (or as we called it the healthcare proxy) can be included in the Durable POA.
+In some states, the medical POA (or as we called it the healthcare proxy) can be included in the Durable POA.

 Each state has its own variations on these forms and the way they can be combined so you MUST consult your individual state’s laws or speak to a local attorney who practices in this field.

-One streamlined way to get the documents you need with the least amount of aggravation, at a reasonable price, is through Mama Bear Legal Forms.
+One streamlined way to easily get the documents you need at a reasonable price, is through Mama Bear Legal Forms.
 I used Mama Bear for my own son who attends school out-of-state and the process was seamless.
-Now, we are able to offer our readers a 20% discount when you use the code GROWN&FLOWN as we are affiliates.
-(We receive compensation from purchases made thorough the Mama Bear link but our opinions are our own.)
+Don’t forget to enter GROWN&FLOWN at checkout to get 20% off, as we are affiliates.

-You can continue to hope that you will never need these forms, but it’s always a better idea to be prepared in case you do.
+As parents we always hope that we won’t need these forms, but it’s always a better idea to be prepared in case you do.

 When You Should Get These Documents?

-You should prepare these documents ahead of time because it may take time to get everything in order (prepared and executed appropriately).
+You should prepare these documents ahead of time because it may take time to get everything in order including notarization (although not every state requires notarization.)
 Once kids take off for school it may be hard to get their attention, so be mindful of that.

 What Else Changes When Your Teen Turns 18?